cybertraining-dsc/fa20-523-339/project/project.md

 # Big Data Application in E-commerce

 - [ ] A conclusion can not have any images in it, you need to have a section before that in which you discuss your results
+- [ ] Wikipedia image is plagiarized as citation in caption missing.

 [![Check Report](https://github.com/cybertraining-dsc/fa20-523-339/workflows/Check%20Report/badge.svg)](https://github.com/cybertraining-dsc/fa20-523-339/actions)
 [![Status](https://github.com/cybertraining-dsc/fa20-523-312/workflows/Status/badge.svg)](https://github.com/cybertraining-dsc/fa20-523-339/actions)